 When we train the brain with neurofeedback it functions to re-regulate the nervous system, to bring it out of the dysregulated stress response and back into the calm, centered state.
 Over a series of training sessions the brain learns how to regulate itself and as a result we come into, and stay in a state of calm, centeredness, and mental clarity.

 When we are in early recovery from an addiction, or choosing to give up our usual soothing substance neurofeedback acts as an important support.
 We feel less anxious so are better able to make healthy choices.
-We can:

 - Notice our compulsive craving more easily,